larogers123/spawn_timing_catchability/Data/readme.md

 *fork_length:* fork length of fish, in cm

 **MeanVarHatchSpawn_01Sep20_NewAgeLengthREwStn_extendeddates_thru19.csv**
 Estimates of the start, midpoint, and end of spawning of walleye pollock as estimated from larvae collected during NOAA AFSC EcoFOCI spring larval surveys (1979-2019).
 Estimates are from Rogers, L.A., and Dougherty, A.B.
 2019.
 Effects of climate and demography on reproductive phenology of a harvested marine fish population.
-Global Change Biology 25(2): 708–720. doi:10.1111/gcb.14483, with updates described in Rogers et al. (in review).
+Global Change Biology 25(2): 708–720. doi:10.1111/gcb.14483, with updates described in Rogers et al. 2024 ICES J. Mar.
+Sci.

 *MeanSpawnLR:* Day of year of estimated mean date of spawning, as derived from larval otolith data.
 *VarSpawnLR:* Variance of the estimated day of year of spawning